StochasticBiology/mito-agents/README.md

 * `more`        -- more mitochondria
 * `fewer`       -- fewer mitochondria
 * `coarser`     -- coarser grid elements in numerical scheme
+* `postrev`     -- following peer review, ATP-independent diffusion and "fibrous" ATP consumption

-After the code completes (an hour or two on a modern machine, if 8 cores are available to run the 8 experimental designs in parallel), run `plots.R` to analyse and visualise the output.
+After the code completes (an hour or two on a modern machine, if 8 cores are available to run the 8 experimental designs in parallel), run `plots.R` to analyse and visualise the output. `plots-postrev.R` produces plots showing the `postrev` content above.
+In future these pipelines will be pulled together for parsimony.

 Details
 ----